-Today is June 3 and the Navigate the Chaos question to consider is “does adversity strengthen you?”
+Today is June 3 and the Navigate the Chaos question to consider is “how often do you allow adversity to strengthen you?”
 American poet, singer, memoirist, and civil rights activist Maya Angelou wrote “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”

-As you travel your path of navigating the chaos, sometimes adversity is the result of someone else.
-Perhaps a manager, colleague, or business partner that intentionally throws a roadblock along your path.
+As you travel your path of navigating the chaos and practice the art of living well, sometimes adversity is the result of someone else.
+Perhaps a manager, colleague, or business partner intentionally throws a roadblock along your path.
 You then need to figure out a way over, through or around such a hurdle.
 Other times, however, life situations happen unexpectedly, and adversity comes out of nowhere through no one’s fault.
-Today’s navigate the chaos entry includes examples from both scenarios.
+Today’s Navigate the Chaos entry includes examples from both scenarios.

 The year after pitching in the National League division series he was sent down to the minors but still struggled with yips.
 After trying to regain his pitching form in the minor leagues and briefly returning to the majors in 2004, he switched to the outfield in early 2005.
 For two and a half years, he honed his skills as a hitter and fielder in the Cardinals' minor-league system.
 He returned to the Cardinals on August 9, 2007.
 As a Cardinal until 2009, Ankiel hit 47 home runs as an outfielder and two as a pitcher.
 After the 2009 season, Ankiel became a free agent.
 Subsequently, he was signed by the Royals and later was traded to the Braves.